10 June 2024

 Janis Paige was born Donna Mae Tjaden in 1922 in Tacoma, Washington.
 She was singing in public from age 5 in local amateur shows.

 She moved to Los Angeles after graduating from high school and was hired as a singer at the Hollywood Canteen, a studio-sponsored gathering spot for servicemen during World War II.
-She chose her first name in honor of Elsie Janis, beloved entertainer of the troops during World War I; and Paige was her maternal grandmother's name.
+She chose her first name in honour of Elsie Janis, a beloved entertainer of the troops during World War I; and Paige was her maternal grandmother's name.
 United States Army Air Forces pilots flying the P-61 Black Widow chose her as their "Black Widow Girl".
 In appreciation, she posed as a pin-up model, dressed in an appropriate costume.

 A Warner Bros. agent saw her potential and signed her to a contract.
 One of her first film roles was co-starring in the Warner Brothers film, Hollywood Canteen (Delmer Daves, 1944), where she plays a Warner Brothers messenger girl working at the canteen.